What is your telehealth policy?

-No. This would need to be discussed with me by the referrer before the referral is made.
+First appointments must be in person.
+Exceptions would need to be discussed with me by the referrer before the referral is made.
+The answer is almost always "no" because your local supports are almost certainly more valuable to you than I can be.

 Why don't you see people seeking treatment for ADHD?